 How Natural Pearls are Really Created: From the Myth of the Grain of Sand to the reality of the Pearl Sac Theory

-Most people believe -or have heard- that a small grain of sand is responsible for the formation of a pearl; so, in order to produce a cultured pearl you basically just have to get a grain of sand inside the oyster, right?.
-This is far from being the truth.
+Most people believe -or have heard- that a small grain of sand is responsible for the formation of a pearl; so, in order to produce a cultured pearl, you basically just have to get a grain of sand inside the oyster, right?

-A natural pearl is never formed when a grain of sand gets inside the oyster.
-Pearl Oysters live on the bottom of the ocean, where all the sand you want can be found... they are actually capable of getting rid of sand, bits and pieces of shell, corals, and little pebbles.
+Pearl Oysters are well adapted to their environment which means dealing with a lot of sand every time there is a storm.
+They are capable of getting rid of sand, bits and pieces of shell, corals, and little pebbles.
 They are perfectly adapted to their watery environment.

-The real reason behind the natural formation of a pearl lies behind a biological intruder: a parasitic organism.
-These may be drill worms (polychaetes, such as Polydora), drill-mussels (like Teredo) or many other kinds of organisms (like the drill-sponge Cliona).
+The most accepted reason behind the natural formation of a pearl lies behind a biological intruder: a parasitic organism.
+These may be drill-worms (polychaetes, such as Polydora), drill-mussels (like Teredo) or many other kinds of organisms (like the drill-sponge Cliona).
 When a parasite drills through the shell of the pearl oyster, the oyster starts its defensive mechanisms and uses its MANTLE to form a barrier.

 A pearl oyster (like the Pinctada mazatlanica) can secrete 3 or 4 concentric layers of nacre each day.
 These layers measure an average of a thousand part of one millimeter (or, one micron), so they are very thin.
 It will take an oyster at least two years just to create a natural pearl with a size of 3-5 mm.